-Buerger's Disease: What Smoking Means for Your Foot Health There are many unfortunate side effects of smoking.
-A lesser-known one is the effect it can have on your bloodstream and blood vessels.
+Buerger's Disease: What smoking means for your foot health.
+There are many unfortunate side effects of smoking.
+A lesser-known one is the effect if can have on your bloodstream and blood vessels.

 Buerger’s disease affects thousands of people every year in the United States, according the the CDC (Center for Disease Control and Prevention).
 It can develop in people of any age race and age group.
 The one link that scientists have found, is that it is very common with smokers and people who use chewing tobacco.

 WHAT IS BUERGER'S DISEASE?

 Buerger’s disease, also known as thromboangiitis obliterans, is a disease that causes blockages in the blood vessels of your hands and feet.
 This happens when those blood vessels become inflamed and reduce blood flow.
 Over time, blood clots develop and clog the vessels even more and heavily restrict blood flow.
 It then causes pain and tissue damage and in severe cases, tissue death (gangrene) because the tissues become starved for nutrients and oxygen.
 Doctors have not been able to find what always causes Buerger’s disease, but there is a possibility that someone can be genetically predisposed to developing it.
 You increase your chances of developing this problem if you smoke heavily.
 Although it is not certain why tobacco causes this development, there is a well-documented relationship between the two.
 According to the experts at a large medical clinic, almost everyone with Buerger’s disease uses tobacco.

 "According to the experts at a large medical clinic, almost everyone with Buerger’s disease uses tobacco."